cdli-gh/annodoc/index.md

 	- apply `acl` systematically, check in the data
 - check treatment in pre-annotation and annotation projection

+### Head of verb-less transactions

+In transactions that lack an explicit verb, annotate the commodity as functional head, without marking its case.
+This may not not reflect the linguistic reality, but the commodity is the only obligatory part of a transaction, so this will produce more coherent annotations.

+"Distributive expressions (...) in their full form contain a verbal form" (Jagersma 2010, p.158)

+	# Jagersma, Chap.
+7 (105)
+	# ‘One labourer makes it with (a work load of) two nindan in one day.’
+	# (TMHC NF 1/2:294 6-7; N; 21)
+	1	ĝuruš	ĝuruš	labourer	8	ERG
+	2	1-e	1=e	1=ERG	1	nummod
+	3	u4	u4.d	day	8	LOC
+	4	1-a	1='a	1=LOC	3	nummod
+	5	2	2	2	6	nummod
+	6	nindan-ta	nindan=ta	nindan=ABL	8	ABL
+	8	ì-a-ke4	'i-'ak-e	VP-make-3SG.A:IPFV	0	root

+"Usually, however, such expressions lack the verbal form:" (Jagersma 2010, p.158)

+	# Jagersma, Chap.
+7 (106)
+	# ‘with half a nindan by one labourer’
+	# (CT 7 pl.43:BM 17759 rev 12; L; 21)
+	1	ĝuruš	ĝuruš	labourer	4	ERG
+	2	1-e	1=e	1=ERG	1	nummod
+	3	½	½	½	4	nummod
+	4	nindan-ta	nindan=ta	nindan=ABL	0	root	treat commodity as functional head

+In those eamples, assume that the commodity is the functional head.
+This may not correspond to the linguistic reality of these concepts.

+	# Jagersma, Chap.
+7 (107)
+	# ‘with 210 litres of NÍG.KI-fish per month by a spear labourer’
+	# (MVN 10:149 =TLB 3:145 =TLB 3:146 obv 1:4; L; 21)
+	1	ĝuruš	ĝuruš	labourer	6	ERG
+	2	ĝiš-gíd-da-ke4	ĝiš.gíd.da=ak=e	spear=GEN=ERG	1	GEN
+	3	iti	iti.d	month	6	LOC
+	4	1-a	1='a	1=LOC	3	nummod
+	5	ku6	ku6	fish	6	nmod	assuming this is a proper name
+	6	NÍG.KI	NÍG.KI	NÍG.KI	0	ABL	ellipsis => commodity as head
+	7	0.3.3-ta	0.3.3=ta	0.3.3=ABL	6	nummod

 ### Complex numerals

 Complex numerals can include *la2* 'minus', morphologically analyzed as `NF.V.ABS/PT/F` (=`acl`) here.
 Note that the numeral following *la2* is formally an absolutive argument: this is `NU1 la2 NU2 (NU2 is hung out from NU1)`, so la2=NF.V.ABS=acl; NU2= nsubj:passive.